Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 Typically, the sauce consists of a harmonious blend of mayonnaise, tangy buttermilk, a touch of horseradish for a subtle kick, and a medley of seasonings like garlic powder, paprika, and black pepper.

-This concoction transforms a simple fried green tomato into a symphony of flavours, balancing the tomato’s natural tartness with creamy richness and a hint of spice.
+This concoction transforms a simple fried green tomato into a symphony of flavors, balancing the tomato’s natural tartness with creamy richness and a hint of spice.

 Are Fried Green Tomatoes Just Not Ripe?